Self-organizing traffic lights: A realistic simulation: Results

 Several simulation runs were performed to find the best parameters for the SOTL method.
 For each parameter and traffic density, five simulation runs representing one hour, i.e. 3600 cycles, were averaged.
 The results were robust and consistent, with SOTL performing better than the green wave method for a wide range of parameters $\theta $ and $ \varphi _{\min }$ \citep{Cools2006}.
 Only the best ones are shown in Fig. \ref{fig:results_wetstraat}, together with the results for the green wave method.
 The cruise speed used was 14 m/s, $\omega = 25$ and $ \mu = 3$.
 Since some densities from Table \ref{table:wetstraat_vehicle_count} are very similar, we averaged and considered the same densities for 2:00, 3:00 and 4:00; 8:00 and 9:00; 10:00, 17:00 and 18:00; 11:00, 15:00 and 16:00; 13:00, 14:00 and 19:00; and 21:00 and 22:00.

 As Fig. \ref{fig:results_wetstraat} shows, there is considerable reduction in ATWT using SOTL instead of the current green wave method.
 The ATWT for the densities at different hours using SOTL were from 34\% to 64\% of the ATWT for the green wave method, and on average 50\%.
+Since the minimum travel time for the Wetstraat is about one minute, while the overall ATWT for the green wave method is also about one minute and for SOTL about half, the improvement in the average total travel times would be of about 25\%, i.e. cars under a green wave method would take 33\% more time to reach their destination than those under SOTL.
+This shows with a realistic simulation that SOTL improves greatly traffic flow compared to the current green wave method.